 Fillers is a catch all term for a range of products that provide volume in order to fill in fine lines, wrinkles, deep grooves and hallows.
 Most are made of hyaluronic acid which is a naturally occurring substance in the body.
 The results of filler are not permanent.
 In general, fillers like Juvéderm Voluma® that are designed to treat areas with volume loss such as the mid-cheeks tend to last the longest.
 In some patients, the results can even last for two years.

-Gaiderma and Allergan are the two largest manufacturers of hyaluronic acid or HA fillers.
+Galderma and Allergan are the two largest manufacturers of hyaluronic acid or HA fillers.
 Each makes a wide range of products to treat different areas of the face.
 One of the advantages of HA fillers is that the results are reversible.
-Sculptra®, on the other hand, is a bit different.
-It is a bio-stimulant and is made of a synthetic, biodegradable polymer that stimulates the body to produce new collagen.
+Sculptra® and Radiesse®, on the other hand, are a bit different.
+Sculptra® is a bio-stimulant and is made of a synthetic, biodegradable polymer that stimulates the body to produce new collagen.
 For this reason, the results are slower to see, but more long-lasting than HA fillers.
+Radiesse® is made out of Calcium Hydroxyapatite and is ideal for jawline contouring.

 Dr. Doherty is proud to offer his Boston area patients the full range of filler options.
 These include: